davidsilvasanmartin/music/README.md

 - Custom playlists (requires users)
 - Deploy!
 Containerise so it can be run with one command.
 - Log everything
+- Look into HATEOAS, maybe it allows to hide entity ids from URLs??

 ### TODO - Long term